Start Something: Composition

-Lostprophets cancelled their show at Reading and Leeds Festival in 2003 to continue their work on the album.
-Lead singer Ian Watkins said they did it because "We want to make the best record possible and did not want to rush anything" and continued with "unfortunately these shows are at the final stages of making the record and we felt it was more important."
+The band cancelled their scheduled performance at the 2003 Reading and Leeds Festival to continue work on the album.
+Watkins claimed the band sought to finish recording, claiming "We want to make the best record possible and did not want to rush anything, unfortunately these shows are at the final stages of making the record and we felt it was more important."
 The Scottish rock band Biffy Clyro replaced Lostprophets at the festival.

-Billy Martin and Benji Madden of Good Charlotte appear in additional vocals on "Last Train Home".
+Billy Martin and Benji Madden of Good Charlotte record additional vocals on "Last Train Home".